normandy14/duoTerminal/README.md

 ## Programming Ideology

 This project uses the Model-View-Controller (MVC) paradigm to organize and structure code.
 The Model-View-Controller paradigm seperates the concerns between the data (model) and display (view).
-The controller is the code base that connects the interactions between the data (model) and the display (view).
-The seperation of the code makes the code easier to reason, the code easier to debug, and the code easier to modify.

-The Model-View-Controller in this code base uses Python's class and objects.
-The controller creates instances of the model and view, and calls the methods of these classes to control the flow of the app.
+1. :robot: Controller - coordinates the interaction between the model and view
+2. :microscope: Model - contains the logic of the backend: api and database
+3. :art: View - displays the data received by controller to user

 ## Recommendation for Future Versions of App